ivangoudyrev/RushinIvan/README.md

 User permissions are managed using the LuckPerms plugin commands.
 The complete list of commands is available at https://luckperms.net/wiki/Command-Usage.
 The following are frequently used commands (note, each command must be prefaced by ```/``` in the game chat box, and Bedrock user named must be prefixed with ```.```):

-- IMPORTANT!: After making changes to user permissions during a running game, you must run ```lp sync``` to refresh of the currently loaded permissions.
+- IMPORTANT!: After making changes to user permissions during a running game, you must run ```lp sync``` for permission changes to take effect.

 - Add a new user to a user group, which gives them permission to access the worlds:
 Lookup the user's UUID at ```https://mcprofile.io/``` and insert it into the command below (use Floodgate UUID for Bedrock players):